Flavorful Mexican Beef Dish

 Feel free to change the spice level by using more or fewer peppers.
 Jalapeños work great if you can't handle too much heat.
 I sometimes toss in some chopped potatoes or switch between bean types depending on what's in my cupboard.

 A bowl of savory meat stew garnished with fresh herbs, diced tomatoes, red onions, and lime wedges, surrounded by additional herbs and ingredients.
-Pin it
+Save

 A bowl of savory meat stew garnished with fresh herbs, diced tomatoes, red onions, and lime wedges, surrounded by additional herbs and ingredients. | recipesbyhannah.com